Viola03/fastVTX_fork/README.md

 cd
 source get_rapidsim.sh
 ```
-Example Rapidsim configuration files exist in `/rapidsim`.
+For example Rapidsim configuration files exist in `/rapidsim`.

-Once a sample is generated you can compute conditional varaibles with:
+Once a sample is generated you can compute conditional variables with:
 ```
 python scripts/variables_rapidsim.py
 ```